UVA-Course-Explorer/.github/profile/README.md

 # Planned Future Features
+- [ ] Automate search index population.
+Ccurrently, we need to manually run a script to populate our search index.
+As a result, information on the search page may be stale if classes have been added/removed from SIS.
+We are planning to automate this with a GitHub action.
+- [ ] Have waitlist numbers in the catalog
 - [ ] Attendance/Waitlist Graphs
-- [ ] Dropdown on Catalog to Select Semester/Term (instead of a separate page)
+- [ ] Dropdown on all catalog pages to Select Semester/Term (instead of a separate page)